Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Block

 A confirmable unit of a blockchain.
 Each block contains zero or more transactions, as well as a cryptographic connection to all prior blocks.
-When a block becomes "irreversibly confirmed" it's because a supermajority of block producers have agreed that the given block contains the correct transactions.
+When a block becomes "irreversibly confirmed" it's because a supermajority of node operators have agreed that the given block contains the correct transactions.
 Once a block is irreversibly confirmed, it becomes a permanent part of the immutable blockchain.

 ## Block Header